tensorflow/tensorflow/tensorflow/contrib/makefile/README.md

 ### Building the CUDA-enabled Android demo with gradle/Android Studio:

-Add tensorflow/examples/android as an Android project as normal.
+Add tensorflow/examples/android as an Android project in Android Studio as normal.

 Edit build.gradle and:
 * set nativeBuildSystem = 'makefile'